Checking date: 26/05/2025 15:27:02

 Objectives

-¿Understanding of the fundamental concepts of the legal structure and key agencies and institutions in the context of environmental matters. ¿Ability to analyze the enforcement of laws and regulations due to economic and political interests, as well as conflicts.
+-Understanding of the fundamental concepts of the international legal structure in environmental issues, with a specific focus on climate change. -Understanding the key international institutions and agencies in the context of environmental matters. -Ability to analyze the enforcement of laws and regulations due to economic and political interests, as well as conflicts.

 Description of contents: programme